senumit/senumit.github.io/_pages/about.md

 ---
 # Research

-My research focuses on **soft robotics**, particularly **snake-inspired locomotion**, **haptic interfaces**, and **multi-robot coordination**.
-I design systems that merge mechanical design, material science, and control algorithms to achieve adaptive and bioinspired motion.
+My research focuses on **soft robotics**, particularly **snake-inspired soft robotic snake design and locomotion**.
+I aim to understand how snakes exploit frictional anisotropy to achieve locomotion, and how this principle can be replicated through soft robotic systems using engineered materials and structures.
+My previous research experience include **haptic interface and wearable device design**, **multi-robot coordination**, and **visible light positioning**.

 ---